Compassion is an essential tech skill that needs to be taught as an integral part of tech education.

 The first point is rooted in a powerful concept from the mathematics of complex systems called equifinality.
 According to equifinality, in any multidimensional system that involves changes over time— like a person interacting with the world— there are always multiple ways to get from point A to point B. The second point is derived from the science of the individual, which tells us that, because of the jaggedness and context principles, individuals vary naturally in the pace of their progress, and the sequences they take to reach an outcome.
 It is in understanding the why that we discover how to leverage the pathways principle to work for us as individuals and as a society.

-Design for Real Life is informed by and compatible with neurodiversity, the social model of disability, and structural ideology.
-I have more on developing compassion for the perspectives and stress cases of neurodiversity and disability communities in my primer on the social model for minds and bodies.
+Design for Real Life is informed by and compatible with neurodiversity, the social model of disability, intersectionality, and structural ideology.
+I have more on developing compassion for the stress cases of the neurodiversity and disability communities in my primer on the social model for minds and bodies and my “I’m Autistic” piece.
 Social model understanding is essential to every designer’s and maker’s education and work.
-The social model is essential to informed compassion.
+It is essential to informed compassion.
 When we design from a social model mindset, we build pluralism into the world.
 When we design for stress cases and the margins, we build better things and benefit everyone.
+Without the social model and intersectionality, we’re just bikeshedding injustice.
+There is no path to inclusive design that does not involve direct confrontation with injustice.
+“If a direct confrontation of injustice is missing from our strategies or initiatives or movements, that means we are recreating the conditions we’re pretending to want to destroy.”

 - Excerpt from Design for Real Life